lsulli/LidarManager/README.md

 ## Main features <a name="fun_princ"></a>

-Add file(s) LIDAR and/or single virtual raster file directly from selected features in Tile Index Layer with valid field path (you can create TIL with dedicate tool - see below).
+Add file(s) LIDAR and/or single virtual raster file directly from selected features in Tile Index Layer (**TIL**) with valid field path (you can create TIL with dedicate tool - see below).
 Set on the fly hillshading parameter and CRS.
 Change LIDAR hillshading setting in TOC.
 Other Tools:
-  - copy LIDAR selected in Tile Index Layer to destination directory
+  - copy LIDAR selected in TIL to destination directory
   - create Tile Index Layer from directory (with subdirectory) and populate valid field path (very fast: use OSGeo4W shell with gdaltileindex command)
   - create virtual raster file from LIDAR active in TOC
   - check path field in Tile Index Layer to control valid path for raster